phpmyadmin/phpmyadmin/doc/config.rst

     :default: false

-    If enabled, allows you to log in to arbitrary servers using cookie auth and permits to specify servers of your choice in the Synchronize dialog.
+    If enabled, allows you to log in to arbitrary servers using cookie authentication and permits to specify servers of your choice in the Synchronize dialog.

     .. note::